JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 	3. Go to Settings -> Archipelago and enter your game information to connect.
 (Or use the chat's client commands)

+	4. Connect to a game and restart the game to apply options.
+(A window will pop-up asking you to close the client.)

+	5. Open the game, connect to the game again.

 	4. Have fun.

 ### Linux